nnance/fullstack-typescript/README.md

 - [ ] Make nav-header branch simple by removing signin and just having theme selector and orders
 - [ ] Add docs on how to clone repo for a template based on the complexity of the app
 - [ ] Add a new branch that has a user profile page and a list of users that shows the profile of a user
+- [ ] Determine if the css files are used, if so add them as theme overrides